WHO ARE WE?

 Contact Colin at [email protected]

-Ed Hoogerdyk recently concluded a career in education that spanned twenty-eight years.
+In 2018, Ed Hoogerdyk came on board in Alberta as ARPA?s first ever provincial manager.
+He made the move from a career in education that spanned 28 years.
 He last served as principal of Tyndale Christian School in Calgary, AB for sixteen years.
 His previous teaching experience was in Coaldale, Alberta; Yarrow, British Columbia; Kelmscott, Australia; and Carman, Manitoba before arriving in Calgary.

 Ed is responsible for mobilizing our grassroots in Alberta through effective political action and bringing a solid Christian perspective to members of the Alberta legislature.
 By God’s grace, it is Ed’s hope and prayer that his experience and passion for education will motivate ARPA’s constituents in Alberta to boldly and respectfully take a stand for their parental rights to educate their children in God’s ways.